Bjonze/Public-Cardiac-CT-Dataset/README.md

 - `all_segmentations_id.txt` : Contains the 998 image ids of the computed label maps
 - `all_full_laa_segmentations_id.txt` : Contains the 685 image ids of label maps with complete LAAs (that do not touches the scan side)

+## Supplied processing scripts

+We supply a set of processing scripts, to easy future use of the data.
+They are located in the `scripts` sub-folder.

+- **stacom2025_extract_surfaces.py** : Extracts the surfaces of all complete left atrial appendages in the dataset.
+The surfaces are stored as VTK files.
+To use this script, you should change the folder names in the script to point where you have unpacked the data.